Coaching for Couples and Partners

 Why do our worst selves come out with those we love?

-Why do partnerships so easily crumble over time or under pressure?
+Why do most partnerships crumble over time or under pressure?

 “The conflicts you have with your mate are about each of you becoming the person you most want to be.
 That’s the opportunity of the relationship.
 Each of you needs to work through the pain and grow up.”
 Resmaa Menakem

-But it’s not enough to know what we want, or to arrive at a new insight, because we can’t think our way into changing.
+It’s not enough to know what we want, or to arrive at a new insight, because we can’t think our way into changing.
 To fully transform a person, or a relationship, in a lasting way, requires that we practice new actions and new ways of being together.
-For that, we need “somatic” processes that include our whole selves.
+For that, we need somatic processes that include our whole selves.

-Somatic coaching offers a dynamic, body-based process for change that can help partnerships to get unstuck, to feel more energized and connected, and to collaborate more effectively.
+Somatic coaching offers a dynamic, body-based process for change that can help partnerships transform in a lasting way.

 It’s time to get partners coaching when you notice: